Are you one of those weirdos who want to visit India? Welcome my friend!

-OLD RANG JI TEMPLE – Rajput and Mughal architecture style temple built in 19th century and dedicated to Sri Ranganatha (one of incarnation of Lord Vishnu).
+OLD RANG JI TEMPLE – Rajput and Mughal architecture-style temple built in the 19th century and dedicated to Sri Ranganatha (one of the incarnations of Lord Vishnu).

 Opening times – 6 AM to 7 PM.
 Entry fee – free.

-SAVITRI TEMPLE – located on the Ratnagiri hill this temple is a perfect place to visit for those who wants to catch some views of the city of Pushkar and the surrounding areas.
+SAVITRI TEMPLE – located on Ratnagiri hill this temple is a perfect place to visit for those who want to catch some views of the city of Pushkar and the surrounding areas.

 Opening times – 5 AM to 12 PM and 4 PM to 9 PM.
 Entry fee – free.